eckon/quick-clone/README.md

 * Currently there is no pre-compiled binaries
   * To install: have the needed [dependencies](#dependencies) and [compile](#commands) the tool on your machine
-* Add access token in Gitlab with (at least) Repository-read permissions
+* Add access token in Gitlab with (at least) API-read permissions
   * Can be found in your personal settings under "Access Tokens"
 * Create config file at `~/.config/quick-clone/config.json` (_names etc. might change_)
   * An array structure is used, for the purpose of having multiple Gitlab-endpoints